vladinator1000/blog/content/blog/how-to-teach-complex-subjects.md

 - Be intuitive, familiar and welcoming.
 - Get people through the learning experience without them falling asleep.

-I hope this was useful to you, this article was based on a video by Mark Brown from Game Maker's Toolkit.
+I hope this was useful to you.
+This article is based on a video by Mark Brown from Game Maker's Toolkit.
 I'll leave you with a quote of his:

 > Teaching new people how to play is the only way for a franchise to grow its user base and avoid withering into irrelevance.